Frequently Asked Questions

 Does Louisiana participate in the combined Federal/State Program for reporting?

 Yes.
-The reporting of payments on Form 1099 MISC can be submitted to the Louisiana Department of Revenue through the IRS’s Combined Federal/State Filing (CF/SF) Program.
+The reporting of payments on Form 1099-MISC and 1099-NEC can be submitted to the Louisiana Department of Revenue through the IRS’s Combined Federal/State Filing (CF/SF) Program.
 The CF/SF Program was established to simplify information returns filing for payers.
 Through CF/SF, the IRS electronically forwards information returns (original and corrected) to participating states.
-(Answer revised 1/27/2021)

 -